Criteria for MTI eligibility

 You must meet the following criteria to be considered for selection.

-You must have passed the Part 1 MRCOG exam.
+- You passed the Part 1 MRCOG exam within the last 10 years, or

 You may hold the Part 2 MRCOG exam.
 If you attempted and failed it, you are still eligible for the MTI scheme.